Keith-Cancel/VST-2/info/reversing-1.md

 ![Snowman Fail](./images/funcs3.png)

 So I can conclude that VST entry point function takes one argument, which is a call back that takes 6 six arguments.
 You can see the code in the 32 bit dll calls it with 6 args.
 Also when double checking in the 64 bit it also is using 6 args.
 As to what this call back does I am currently wondering if something like wglGetProcAddress() from the openGL world.
-The function wglGetProcAddress() makes it easy to get new call backs, and I have seen variations of for plugins so they can get newer functionality from host applications, but still be backward compatible.
+The function wglGetProcAddress() makes it easy to get new call backs, and I have seen variations of that style for many types of plugins so they can get newer functionality from host applications, but still be backward compatible.
 Not unusual design choice for systems that can add new function calls.
 However just a tentative guess at this moment, and could be completely different.

 Well after a little more static analysis, it looks like the entry point returns a pointer, to what I think is a struct or array of some kind.
 However, still have not really been able to determine what the fields are to this struct.
 Probably going to need to load plugins and see how the application and plugin interact.